Dates to Remember

 - Register for Cross-Cultural Ministry class (online or at WWU).

 - Start sending out your fundraising letters.
-(Remember to send out 100 for the Early Bird Travel Scholarship!)
+(Remember the Early Bird Travel Scholarship!)

-- March 29—Deadline for Early Bird Travel Scholarship (have passed second screening and have proof of sending out 100 fundraising letters).
+- March 27 - Deadline for Early Bird Travel Scholarship (have passed second screening and have 100 envelopes addressed and stamped*).

 - Complete missions class (online or at WWU).